Ivana Noa: Filmmaking

 Ivana directs her first short film in 2014.
 FEELING TO DIVE AND OTHER STORIES is official selection of CineYouth Chicago International Film Festival, San Diego International Kids Film Festival, Seattle National Film Festival for Talented Youth and wins Best narrative short at Williamsburg International Film Festival.
 The film is shown also at the Open screening of the 60th International Short Film Festival Oberhausen.

 In 2015 Ivana works on her second film: UNOFFICIAL: JUDO, including a number of judo players amongst which World and Olympic champions Ilse Heylen, Toma Nikiforov, Dylan Van Nuffel.
 The film wins numerous awards at international festivals among which the Rising Star of CineYouth Chicago International Film Festival 2015.

 ACTRESS is the second documentary she is working on in 2015 and wins Silver award at the Spotlight Documentary Film Festival.

 In 2016, Ivana Noa continues developing her skills in the documentary genre, working on INTERVIEW WITH A DIRECTOR.
 She explores different expressive elements - original poetry and conceptual art together with direct interview techniques and insert close-ups.
 The film premiers at Cannes Film Festival SFC.
 Ivana Noa is named the youngest filmmaker to screen at the festival.

 TRAFFIC is a documentary, showing the impossible path of 1000 kids every day on their way to school.
 One thousand kids on bicycles pass a narrow street full with driving cars two times a day.
 The film supports KLA' Student council in their effort to improve the traffic situation around the school.
 Shortly after the release of the film, the City decreases the car traffic in the surroundings in the school pick hours.

 In 2017 Noa releases another short film, this time experimental documentary.
 FALLIN is dedicated to the tragic 2012 "Sierre coach crash", that has claimed the lives of 22 Belgian children.
 Punctuated by her original and often repetitive poetry and the use of telling glances, empty scenes, and minimalism, Noa's films have an expressive and experimental mood that allow her to capture the raw and confusing moments in the aftermath of a crisis.
 The film is official selection of a number of international film festivals.

 In 2018 Ivana Noa finalizes the short thriller FICTIONAL CHARACTERS.
 The film is a modern version of the Brothers Grimm' "Hansel and Gretel" where the trivia of the bad provokes the gradual development of every family across the globe, including questions like can a family be gender fluid, what is a gender, is it important, isn't the witch actually the one that makes them different and drives them to take the next step in their understanding of the “self” and transformation of their "virtual I".
 The film is official selection of a number of international film festivals.

+In 2023 Ivana Noa gives her voice to the Flemish Ember, from the Disney Pixar movie Elemental (2023 film), released in Belgium on 21 June 2023.